Happy, young couple driving car

 Myth #1: You can’t get a bank loan for a used-vehicle purchase.

 While it’s true that the age, mileage, and value of a car can affect your ability to get an auto loan, people finance used vehicle purchases all the time.
-If you’re buying used to get more for your money but cannot pay the full amount in cash, you can go to a bank to see about financing, including getting pre-approved for a loan.
+If you’re buying used to get more for your money but cannot pay the full amount in cash, you can go to a bank to see about financing.
 The process is the same as if you were financing a new car: You have to consider the monthly payment, the total cost over the loan’s life, and the possibility that the loan will outlast the vehicle, to decide whether an auto loan will work for you.

 Myth #2: New cars are a better investment.